aio-libs/aiozmq/docs/rpc.rst

 connect to several servers and any server can listen to multiple *endpoints*.

-When client sends a message, the message is delivered to any server that is *ready* (doesn't processes another message).
+When client sends a message, the message will be delivered to any server that is *ready* (doesn't processes another message).

 That's all.